The Essentials of Accounting for Dental Practices

 Staying on top of compliance and regulatory issues is just as important as providing excellent patient care.
 Let’s break down some key areas you need to focus on.

-HIPAA Compliance in Financial Records
+How HIPAA Affects Your Financial Records

 When you’re dealing with financial records, you’re also dealing with patient information.
 This means HIPAA compliance is crucial.
 Even if your practice isn’t strictly defined as a HIPAA-covered entity, you might still be bound by HIPAA rules through contracts you’ve signed, especially those requiring compliance.
 Think about agreements with insurance providers—they often mandate HIPAA adherence.
 Violations can result in hefty penalties, so implementing strong data protection measures is essential.